 Sgt.
-Bowe Bergdahl's sentencing hearing to begin Monday
+Bowe Bergdahl's sentencing hearing postponed until Wednesday

 "An army of one, he had to fight the enemy alone for four years 11 months," Russell testified in 2015.
 "You cannot overestimate how difficult that is."

-On Sunday, Eugene Fidell, Bergdahl's civilian defense attorney, would not share with CNN who the defense plans to call as a witness during the sentencing phase of the trial.
+On Sunday, Eugene Fidell, Bergdahl's civilian defense attorney, would not share with CNN whom the defense plans to call as a witness during the sentencing phase of the trial.

 Trump: Bergdahl 'should be shot'